StephanG007/Blazor-Assessment/README.md

 This repository implements a simplified **Clinic Booking System** for the Department of Health and Wellness.
 It consists of a **Blazor WebAssembly frontend** and an **ASP.NET Core Web API backend**, with a shared `Contracts` project defining data models.

-The purpose of this README is to help **Codex** understand:
-- how to build, run, and test the project, and
-- how to automatically fix or iterate on failed builds.

----

 ## 🧩 Architecture Summary

 | Component | Description |